encode/django-rest-framework/docs/api-guide/validators.md

 #### Using `set_context()`

 In some advanced cases you might want a validator to be passed the serializer field it is being used with as additional context.
-You can do so by declaring a `set_context` method on a class based validator.
+You can do so by declaring a `set_context` method on a class-based validator.

     def set_context(self, serializer_field):
         # Determine if this is an update or a create operation.